How to Cut Crown Moulding

 When cutting crown moulding, there are four types of cuts you need to know for different situations.
 As you learn how to cut crown moulding, practice with smaller scrap pieces to save frustration later.
 While learning how to cut crown moulding, remember:

-- Using a power miter saw is the best way to cut crown moulding angles.
-The saw can be adjusted to cut at any angle–set it to 45 degrees for one side of a standard 90-degree corner.
+- A power miter saw is the best way to cut crown moulding once you measure the angles.
+The saw can be adjusted to cut at any angle – set it to 45 degrees for one side of a standard 90-degree corner.
 The saw can be set to 45 degrees to the left or 45 degrees to the right.

 - The ceiling edge, or top, of the moulding will rest on the horizontal base of the saw.
 The moulding’s wall edge, or bottom, should be against the saw’s vertical fence.